killinen/BrakeModule/README.md

 ### Problems that I know of
 What I have understand there are standards for automotive hardware and software design and this does project does not follow any of those.

-The main worry point that I have is that if an stability control event should happen on the same time that BrakeModule is controlling the charge pump there is quite high change that the stability control system won't funtion as planned.
-This is an issue that I want to test in the future.
+The main worry point that I have is that if an stability control event should happen on the same time that BrakeModule is controlling the charge pump, there is non trivial change that the stability control system won't funtion as planned.
+This said I seen haven't had any problematic events yet, but understand that it would need much more testing to be confident that it won't happen.
+This is an issue that I would like to test in the future.

 If you damage the ABS control unit it is quite hard to repair and if bought new also quite pricey.
 I give no promises that using the BrakeModule won't brake anything.
-I think even that it is somewhat likely that it could happen at least with this HARDWARE/SOFTWARE.
 Knock on wood, I haven't broke my unit even though it has had quite a bit of rough love.
 Thanks to German engineer.

 I don't know what is the max capability of the charge pump eg. if you run it too long can it overheat or something.
 The software does not restrict this at all.
+I have run the charge pump quite alot in red lights in Nordic climate (best outside 25-30°C), and at least yet it hasn't failed.
+In hotter days I've seen decrease in max brake pressure that pump can yiels, which assumably is result of brakefluid getting hot.

 If brake pedal is pressed hard and BrakeModule is controlling the pump and switched back to "normal mode", DSC will give an error (this might be solved).